CS231n • Convolutional Neural Networks

 -

-- Local Receptive Fields: Filters only connect to small, localized regions of the input, reducing parameters and focusing on local patterns.
+- Local Receptive Fields: Each filter is connected only to a small, localized region of the input, dramatically reducing the number of parameters.

 -

-Together, these properties allow CNNs to scale effectively to large datasets and achieve state-of-the-art performance in recognition, detection, and generation tasks.
+Together, these properties make CNNs scalable to large datasets and highly effective for complex vision tasks such as recognition, detection, and generation.

 Spatial Dimensions